A-B-H-I-J-I-T/Data-Engineering/collection-case-study-3/design_document.md

 9. Write the result to BigQuery for all 3 tables:

     * Processed data is written to BigQuery, facilitating efficient storage and querying.
 This will make it easier to aggregate the data everyday (less reading from external storage bucket).
 We will have 3 tables processed_reviews(partition by ymd), discarded_reviews(partition by ymd) and restaurant_reviews_aggregates.
+BigQuery has autoscaling feature.

 10. Export the processed review and discarded reviews to GCS: